solliancenet/azure-synapse-analytics-day/00-setup-workspace.md

 1. Create a folder named `bronze` in the `dev` file system of `PrimaryStorage`.

+2. Create a folder named `sentiment` in the `bronze` folder in the `dev` file system of `PrimaryStorage`.

-2. Upload the following data files to the `bronze` folder created above:
+3. Upload the following data files to the `bronze` folder created above:

     | File name                    | Size      | Download from                                                                         |
     |------------------------------|-----------|---------------------------------------------------------------------------------------|